Large Intestine Channel

 - It runs along the arm and reaches Jianyu LI-15 at the shoulder.
 From there,

 - one branch crosses the chest, breast, Lung and the Large Intestine.

-- another branch first runs to Dazhui DU-14 which is located under the 7th cervical vertebra (C7), and then goes to Quepen ST-12 in the center of the suprascapular fossa.
+- another branch first runs to Dazhui DU-14 which is located under the 7th cervical vertebra (C7) on the back, and then goes to Quepen ST-12 in the center of the suprascapular fossa.
 It then ascends along the anterolateral aspect of the neck and finally meets the Large Intestine Primary Channel as well as the Lung Divergent Channel at Futu LI-18.

 Large Intestine Sinew Channel